 Crow Wing County and the Minnesota Department of Health recommend all homes be tested for radon.

-To help residents get a more accurate picture of radon, the Minnesota Department of Health launched a radon data portal.
-The portal includes interactive maps that describe radon levels and disparities in testing and mitigation rates.
-The portal can be found at https://bit.ly/2Np55Br.
+The Minnesota Department of Health’s radon data portal includes interactive maps that describe radon levels and disparities in testing and mitigation rates.
+The portal can be found at https://bit.ly/3p25ZEY.